Tony Sheridan: Later career

 In the mid-1960s, Sheridan's musical style underwent a drastic transformation, away from his rock and roll roots and towards a more blues- and jazz-oriented sound.
 Though those recordings were praised by some, many fans of his earlier work felt disappointed.
 The change was presaged by liner notes from his 1964 album, Just a Little Bit of Tony Sheridan, in which his musical preferences are listed as "jazz and classical" rather than rock.
 The liner notes also mention his wanting to visit the southern US "to hear at first hand the original negro music and experience the atmosphere that has been instrumental in creating negro jazz and the spiritual, for which he has a great liking."
-During 1967, Polydor continued releasing Tony Sheridan singles recorded German producer Jimmy Bowien, though they only ever released two albums by him.
+During 1967, Polydor continued releasing Tony Sheridan singles recorded with German producer Jimmy Bowien, though they only ever released two albums by him.

 By 1967, Sheridan had become disillusioned with his Beatle-brought fame.
 Because he was more concerned by the Vietnam War and the thought of further Communist aggression, Sheridan agreed to perform for the Allied troops.
 While in Vietnam, the band that he had assembled was fired upon and one of the members was killed.
 For his work entertaining the troops, Sheridan was made an honorary Captain of the United States Army.
 Due to the repeated shellings he experienced in Vietnam, Sheridan subsequently suffered from great sensitivity to the sound of explosions.

 With his Polydor contract gone, Sheridan did what he could to survive.
 In the early 1970s, he recorded a single as a pop duo, teamed with Carole Bell, and they toured Europe together with fair success.
 Following that phase he returned to playing in West Germany (usually Hamburg) or London.
 The mid-1970s saw him deejaying a West German radio programme of blues music, which was well received.
 He then managed to record a live album of early rock classics, a number of which had been part of his and the early Beatles live act but had never been released.

 In 1978, a record producer in the United States heard Sheridan's early Polydor recordings (with and without The Beatles), and was impressed by Sheridan's singing and playing.
 Sheridan immediately accepted an offer to record a whole studio album in Los Angeles.
 Elvis Presley's TCB Band was hired to play on the album along with bassist (and former Hamburg friend) Klaus Voormann.
 An album of rock classics plus a few country tunes resulted but, with no major label release, it was restricted to direct TV sales.
 Thus, the prospect of a career in Las Vegas evaporated.

 In 1978, the Star Club was reopened, and Sheridan performed there along with Elvis Presley's TCB Band.

 In 1991, Joe Sunseri, Sheridan's biographer and then-manager, completed Nobody's Child: The Tony Sheridan Story.
 However, due to a falling-out, the biography remained unpublished.